willowhong/Light-Bulb-Surprise/README.md

 6. Two boxes, one for staging the button, one for staging the light bulb.
 Their lasercut files(dxf) are in the repository.
 7. Some colorful beads!

+Essentially we opened and cleaned a real light bulb, and placed it onto a wooden box.
+A giant push button is connected to an Arduino board inside of the box, which is then connected to a motor and a potentiometer (for controlling the motor speed).

+The motor is screwed to a wooden plate, and is placed right below the light bulb.
+A washer is bended into a hyperbolic shape and hooked onto the motor to serve as a "blender blade".
+The "blade" part of the motor is located inside of the metal neck part of the light bulb.

-# How to play
+# How does it work
-When you push the button, the arduino will tell the motor and its attached washer to spin.
-So instead of expecting for the bulb to be lighten up, you actually see many colorful beads bouncing around inside of the light bulb.
-What a surprise!
+When press the button once, the Arduino will controll the motor to spin.
+The attached washer will hit the beads inside of the light bulb, causing them to bounce around.
+When press it once more, the motor will stop.